NKprogram/ImageMorpher/README.md

 # Imagemorpho - The Ultimate Image Morphing Bot!

 ## Overview
-Imagemorpho is a Discord bot that transforms images into different styles.
-You can pixelate, sketch, glitch, and more.
-It runs on AWS Lambda so the images are processed in the cloud and sent back fast.
+Imagemorpho is a Discord bot that transforms images into different styles like pixel art, sketches, glitches, and more.
+It can run on AWS Lambda for fast cloud processing, or you can run it locally if needed.

 ## Features
 Imagemorpho can apply these effects: